akdd11/dt-radio-environment-novel-approach/README.md

 * **Measurements:** Contains a collection of measurements.
 File name is *fspl_measurements\<nr\>.pkl*.
 Each measurement entity is a collection of values, whereby each value is the difference between the measured (original) RSS and the RSS expected from the digital twin at the same location.
 * **Results:** Contains the results of anomaly detecion for a given measurement data set.
 File name *fspl_results\<nr\>.pkl*.
 Each file contains a dictionary with the following entries: ```y_test```, ```y_hat``` and ```jammer```. ```jammer``` refers to an array, in which the transmitters of type jammer are saved or an empty array, respectively in case there is no jammer. ```y_hat``` is a score to allow a soft decision / ROC curve creation.

 ### Dataset Generation

+**Note**: The dataset is uploaded at [https://zenodo.org/records/10512316](https://zenodo.org/records/10512316).
+Instead of generating the dataset, you can also download it and save it in the `datasets` folder.
+Then, you can skip the dataset generation and directly execute the anomaly detection.

 The dataset generation consists of three steps.
 For each script, there is a corresponding `yaml` file in the `conf` folder, which contains the parameters for each step.
+For each dataset file, a `.txt` file is generated, which contains the parameters used for the generation of the dataset.
+The dataset files are saved in the `datasets` folder.

 1. Create pathloss map dataset using `src\dataset_generation\pathloss_map_generation.py`.
 In this step, for random transmitter positions path loss maps including shadowing are generated.
 2. Create a radio map dataset using `src\dataset_generation\radio_map_generation.py`.
 First, the number of regular transmitters $N_{reg}$ is specified.
 Then, one pathlossmap is randomly chosen for each transmitter (i.e., random locations of the transmitters).
 Each pathloss map is converted into a radiomap by taking the transmit power into account($P_{rx} = p_{tx} - L).
 The received power are added up to obtain the total received power at each pixel on the map.
 For some maps (according to the specified jammer probability), a jammer is added to the map.
 The jammer is also based on one of the pre-generated pathloss maps.